Abducted Chibok girl, terrorist-husband surrender to Nigerian troops

 They surrendered and presented themselves to troops at an unknown location, within the Lake Chad region.

-The source said sime other Boko Haram-ISWAP insurgents have voluntarily reached out to the military, indicating their interests to surrender and lay down their arms.
+The source said some other Boko Haram-ISWAP insurgents have voluntarily reached out to the military, indicating their interests to surrender and lay down their arms.

 “The terrorists’ resolve to surrender may not be unconnected with the destruction of their enclaves and camps by the Nigerian military airstrikes and ground bombardment.